BorderCloud/SPARQL/README.md

 ### Release-Notes

 * V2.0.8
-** Fix : Fix bugs when there are error messages of SPARQL services
+** Fix : bugs when there are error messages of SPARQL services

 * V2.0.7
 ** Fix : Insert the parameter User-agent in the header HTTP (for Wikidata)